Israel Bans Reps. Omar and Tlaib From Entry Over Support for Boycotts

 (JERUSALEM) — Israel said Thursday that it will bar two Democratic congresswomen from entering the country ahead of a planned visit over their support for a Palestinian-led boycott movement, a decision announced shortly after President Donald Trump tweeted that it would “show great weakness” to allow them in.

 The move to bar Reps.
-Rashida Tlaib of Michigan and Ilhan Omar of Minnesota from visiting the close American ally appeared to be unprecedented, and marked a deep foray by Israel into America’s bitterly polarized politics.
-It is also a sharp escalation of Israel’s campaign against the international boycott movement.
+Rashida Tlaib of Michigan and Ilhan Omar of Minnesota from visiting appeared to be unprecedented.
+It marked a deep foray by Israel into America’s bitterly polarized politics and a sharp escalation of Israel’s campaign against the international boycott movement.

-Interior Minister Aryeh Deri issued a statement saying that after consultations with Prime Minister Benjamin Netanyahu and other senior Israeli officials he decided not to allow Tlaib and Omar to enter because of “their boycott activities against Israel.”

-The two newly-elected Muslim members of Congress are outspoken critics of Israel’s treatment of the Palestinians.
-Tlaib’s family immigrated to the United States from the West Bank.
-Deri said Israel would consider any request from Tlaib to visit relatives on humanitarian grounds.
+The two newly-elected Muslim members of Congress are outspoken critics of Israel’s treatment of the Palestinians and have repeatedly sparred with Trump over a range of issues.
+Tlaib’s family immigrated to the United States from the West Bank, where she still has close relatives.

+They had planned to visit Jerusalem and the West Bank on a tour organized by a Palestinian organization aimed at highlighting the plight of the Palestinians.
+It was not immediately clear if they had planned to meet with Israeli officials, and spokespeople for the two congresswomen did not immediately respond to a request for comment.

+Prime Minister Benjamin Netanyahu said Israel is “open to critics and criticism,” except for those who advocate boycotts against it.

 Shortly before the decision was announced, Trump had tweeted that “it would show great weakness” if Israel allowed them to visit.
 “They hate Israel & all Jewish people, & there is nothing that can be said or done to change their minds.”
 He went on to call the two congresswomen “a disgrace.”